nerves-project/nerves/docs/Getting Started.md

 ## Connecting to your Nerves target

-You can connect to an RPi0, RPi3A, and BBB with a USB cable.
+You can connect to an RPi0, RPi3A, and BBB with just a USB cable.
 These Nerves targets can operate in Linux USB gadget mode, which means a network connection can be made with a USB cable between your host and target.
 The USB cable provides both power and network connectivity.
 This is a very convenient way to